expressive-code/expressive-code/CONTRIBUTING.md

 Tests output HTML files to `test/__html_snapshots__/` directories.
 You can open these files in a browser after running tests to see the impact of your changes.

+You can even combine live reloading tests (see above) with VS Code's [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension, which adds a `Show Preview` context menu item to all HTML files.
+Run the `test-watch` command, open a preview of any of the generated HTML snapshots, and the effects of your code changes will be visible in a live-updating preview right in your editor.

 ## Changesets

 We use [Changesets](https://github.com/changesets/changesets) to manage our releases.
 Unless your changes only affect the documentation or internal packages, please make sure to add a changeset for your changes before submitting a pull request: